TheDecoder007/challenge-two/README.md

 # challenge-two
 Challenge Two - My Portfolio

+The Goal is to provide future employers with an online portfolio to view my capabilities.

 ## Built with
-*HTML
-*CSS
+* HTML
+* CSS

-## GITHUB LINK
+## GitHub Link
 github link https://github.com/TheDecoder007/challenge-two

-## OTHER INFO
+## Other Info
-Links to my resume in header and footer images provide links to past/future projects
+* Links to my resume in header and footer
+* Images provide links to past/future projects